 Dr. Possick collaborates closely with other Yale Medicine specialists at Smilow Cancer Hospital in interventional pulmonology, medical oncology, radiation oncology, and thoracic surgery, who are contributing to the body of research in these areas.
 She has worked with national and international colleagues to develop recommendations for future investigations into immunotherapy-related pulmonary complications with the goal of developing more comprehensive guidelines for the management of these patients.

-Dr. Possick is an assistant professor of pulmonary, critical care, and sleep medicine and the medical director of the Winchester Chest Clinic, where she works to train the next generation of pulmonary physicians.
+Dr. Possick is an assistant professor of pulmonary, critical care, and sleep medicine and the medical director of the Winchester Center for Lung Disease, where she works to train the next generation of pulmonary physicians.
 She works with colleagues in the clinic and across the medical center to offer pulmonary-focused, multidisciplinary evaluation and care for patients recovering from COVID-19.
 While most people who have been infected with the virus recover and do well, the Post-COVID-19 Recovery Program helps those who continue to experience a myriad of symptoms well beyond the acute illness, including difficulty breathing, chest discomfort and fatigue.

 Years In Practice